 Make reaching your personal goals a friendly competition.

-One great way to stay on track with your goals for the year is to turn your goal setting into a competition between you and someone else.
+One great way to stay on track with your goals for 2024 is to turn your goal setting into a competition between you and someone else.

 Finding an accountability partner can make reaching your goals more fun and potentially easier.